Board of Directors

 Secretary: MARY LOU RUSH

-Mary Lou Rush is an Idaho native who was raised in Eastern Idaho and graduated from College of Idaho.
-After spending five years teaching in the Arctic, she, her husband, Jim and their two daughters returned to McCall permanently in in Eastern Idaho and graduated from the College of Idaho.
-After spending five years teaching in the Arctic, she, her husband, Jim, and their two daughters returned to McCall permanently in 1975.
+Mary Lou Rush is an Idaho native who was raised in Eastern Idaho and graduated from the College of Idaho.
+After spending five years teaching in the Arctic, she, husband Jim, and their two daughters returned to McCall permanently in 1975.
 Mary Lou taught in the McCall-Donnelly Schools for over 25 years.
-She was an Elementary classroom teacher with endorsements in visual arts and dance.
+She was an elementary classroom teacher with endorsements in visual arts and dance.
 She was involved in developing curriculum and training teachers in both these areas for the Idaho State Department of Education.
 She and her family have been involved in the Music Society since its inception.
 Her daughters were members of the original orchestra and two of the first elementary violin students in McCall, and now her granddaughter is a part of the High Mountain Stings program.
 She has been an advocate of the arts-visual, theatre, literary, dance, and musical- for as long as she can remember.
-She is an avid gardener who also enjoys hiking, biking, tennis, white water rafting, and traveling.
+She is an avid gardener who also enjoys hiking, biking, tennis, canoeing, white water rafting, and traveling.

 After graduating from the University of Washington and a 40+ year career in the lumber business, Carl moved to McCall to give all four seasons a try in mid-2019.
 Though raised in Eastern Washington, Carl spent most of his adult life in and around Seattle and still visits the westside for college football, Mariners baseball and, most importantly, to stay connected with family and friends, including his daughter, Megan.